Quenched Point-to-Point Free Energy for Random Walks in Random Potentials

-\begin{theopargself} \begin{proof}[of Theorem {\ref{th:pt2pt cont}}] This continuity argument was inspired by the treatment of the case $\range=\{e_1,\dotsc, e_d\}$ in \cite{Mor-10-} and \cite{Geo-11-}.
+\begin{theopargself} \begin{proof}[of Theorem {\ref{th:pt2pt cont}}] This continuity argument was inspired by the treatment of the case $\range=\{e_1,\dotsc, e_d\}$ in \cite{Mor-10-} and \cite{Geo-11}.

 By Lemma A.4 of \cite{Ras-Sep-Yil-12-} the $L^p$ assumption with $p>d$ implies that $g\in\cL$.
 By Lemma \ref{lm:animal} in case (a), and by the upper bound assumption in the other cases, $\pres_\ell(g)<\infty$.
 Thereby $\pres_\ell(g,\cdot)$ is bounded on $\Uset$ and continuous on $\ri\Uset$ (Theorem \ref{th:regular}).
 Since $\pres_\ell(g,\cdot)$ is lower semicontinuous, it suffices to prove upper semicontinuity at the relative boundary of $\Uset$.
 Let $\zeta$ be a point on the relative boundary of $\Uset$.

 We begin by reducing the proof to the case of a bounded $g$.
 We can approximate $g$ in $L^p$ with a bounded function.
 In part (a) we can apply \eqref{animal3} to $\Uset_0=\Uset$.
 Then the uniformity in $\zeta$ of \eqref{animal3} implies that it suffices to prove upper semicontinuity in the case of bounded $g$.
 In parts (b) and (c) $g$ is bounded above to begin with.
 Assume that upper semicontinuity has been proved for the bounded truncation $g_c=g\vee c$.
 Then